 The final 3 limbs grow more and more subtle, as practices of focusing the attention.
 Collectively, dharana (concentation), dhyanna (meditation) and samadhi (absorption) are called samadhi (integration), or simply meditation x 3.
 We’ll explore the subtle distinctions of all three forms of meditation and practices that support stillness.Register Now

-The immersion can be taken for 50 non-contact hours for continuing education or Janet’s 300/500-hour program.
+The virtual immersion can be taken for 50 non-contact hours for continuing education or Janet’s 300/500-hour program.

 Check out our FAQ section.